 Why “textures” in the plural?
 Because the colors shown in the above Tree of Life are not the only ones.
-There are four “color scales” of the Tree of Life, corresponding to the four Kaballistic worlds: the King scale, the Queen scale, the Prince scale, and the Princess scale.
-The most commonly-used one is the Queen scale, but Kaballah experts use all four.
+There are four “color scales” of the Tree of Life, corresponding to the four Qabalistic worlds: the King scale, the Queen scale, the Prince scale, and the Princess scale.
+The most commonly-used one is the Queen scale, but Qabalah experts use all four.
 I couldn’t consider the project done until I could make all four color scales available in my Shapeways shop.
 Here are the other three scales: King, Prince, and Princess.

 These scales posed additional challenges.
-For one thing, the text description of the colors in the Kaballah grow even more exotic: “Reddish gray inclined to mauve”; “Livid indigo brown-black-beetle”.
+For one thing, the text description of the colors in the Qabalah grow even more exotic: “Reddish gray inclined to mauve”; “Livid indigo brown-black-beetle”.
 Perhaps a trained colorist can make sense of these descriptions.
 I had to make choices and go with the best approximations I could see with my limited color training.

 The textures grow more complex as well: “White, flecked red, blue, yellow”; “Bright rose or cerise, rayed pale green”.
 I’m not sure who wrote the colors from their divine visions (tradition says it was the biblical Moses, history says it was a 14th-century fellow named Moses de Leon), but I don’t think they considered the practical challenge of how to draw them.